Apostolic Vicariate of Natal: History

 Henri Delalle was appointed bishop in 1904.

 The white population of the vicariate was estimated in 1910 to be about 100,000; natives, Indians and Malays, 1,000,000.
 The Catholic population was 25,737 (whites, 7458; natives, 15,227; coloured, 3052).
 Priests: Oblates of Mary Immaculate, 38; Missionaries of Mariannhill, 46; secular priests: Europeans, 4, natives, 3.
 There was a seminary, with eleven theological students.
 Lay brothers: Oblates of Mary Immaculate, Europeans, 4, native, 1; Missionaries of Mariannhill, 305; Marist Brothers, 7.
 Number of churches, 59; missions, 49.
 Number of schools: for whites, 24, pupils, 653; for natives, 62, pupils, 1864; for coloured, 10, pupils, 472; most schools were conducted by nuns.
 Orders of women: Sisters of the Precious Blood, 324; Sisters of the Holy Cross, 55; Sisters of Nazareth, 12; Sisters of the Holy Family, 92; Dominicans, 138; Augustinians, 67; Franciscans, 12; Sisters of Kermaria, 18.
 Two schools for whites, 4 sanatoria for whites and natives, and an orphanage for coloured children under the management of the Augustinian Sisters; and a house for orphans and aged under the care of the Sisters of Nazareth House, with about 260 inmates.
 At the Bluff the Sisters of the Holy Family had an orphanage for European children; they had a novitiate at Bellair, with 10 novices.
 Two Congregations of Dominican Sisters were in Natal: one had their mother-house at Oakford and ran schools at Noodsberg and Genezzano.
 The other had been founded in Newcastle, and established Convents with schools in Newcastle, Dundee, Lennoxton as well as in the Transvaal.
 At Ladysmith and Pietermaritzburg were two hospitals, and two sanatoria of the Augustinian Sisters.
 Besides numerous boarding-schools in different parts of the vicariate, there were many parochial schools, some under the control of the colonial Government, receiving a subsidy proportioned to the number of pupils.

-On 27 August 1921, part of its territory was split off and established as Apostolic Prefecture of Zululand, later to become the diocese of Eshowe; on 10 September 1921 another part was established as Apostolic Vicariate of Mariannhill, later further split.
-On 11 January 1951 the remaining territory was promoted as Metropolitan Archdiocese of Durban, with presently six Suffragan Dioceses: Dundee (Natal), Eshowe, Kokstad, Mariannhill, Umtata and Umzimkulu.
+On 27 August 1921, part of its territory was split off and established as Apostolic Prefecture of Zululand, later to become the Diocese of Eshowe; on 10 September 1921 another part was established as Apostolic Vicariate of Mariannhill, later further split.
+On 11 January 1951 the remaining territory was promoted as Metropolitan Archdiocese of Durban, with presently six suffragan dioceses: Dundee (Natal), Eshowe, Kokstad, Mariannhill, Umtata and Umzimkulu.

-In 1921 the Roman Catholic Diocese of Manzini was split off, making Swaziland no longer under the jurisdiction of this diocese.
+In 1921 the Diocese of Manzini was split off, making Swaziland no longer under the jurisdiction of this diocese.